 Rent prices have increased in Knoxville over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 1 of the Knoxville suburb increased last month.
 On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.

 Rent decreased in Sevierville, TN.

 2 suburbs are currently priced higher than the city of Knoxville.

-Rent growth in Knoxville over the past year has been declining.
+Rent growth in Knoxville over the past year has been on the rise.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Knoxville average rent prices appear to be relatively affordable for local residents.

 The price for a Knoxville one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.